On this page

 Integration with the Payment API is per operator.
 Each operator is a separate scope with its own credentials and its own setup process.

-If you want to support payments across multiple operators, you will:
+If the external payment provider wants to support payments across multiple operators, they will:

 - Receive a distinct